 - Michigan (in a 1993 opinion) prohibited lawyers from charging “additional fees to compensate for the fact that the lawyer will be receiving less than 100 percent of the client’s billings by using the credit card company”.

 - Arizona (in a 2008 opinion) simply required full disclosure in the retainer if you are passing along the cost.

 If you accept advance fees, costs, or anything else that requires a trust account, it is likely that your state bar’s ethics rules will keep you from using exactly the same payment method as your local corner shop.
 This doesn’t necessarily add an obstacle to events- but ensures you’ll be choosing a more secure method in both you and your client’s best interests.

-Clio users have the exclusive option of accessing the latest in credit card processing offered from Law Pay directly from their Clio project management; via Clio Payments.
-This feature allows clients to pay directly via a secure link emailed to them, and lets you view and process their payment in 24-48 hours.
+Clio users have the exclusive option of accessing the latest in credit card processing from their Clio project management; via Clio Payments.
+Make the collections process fast, automated, and convenient for you and your clients with online payments.
 Considering the average time it takes to for an attorney to get paid (83 days!) this small but dynamic integration into your practice can have a huge impact on return and growth—and even bring your practice from the old-school legal norm of snail mailing checks, to ahead of your competitors.